gillandsiphon/gillandsiphon.github.io/content/posts/openai-canvas.md

 #### When do I use this?

 I'm not really sure when I should or would use Canvas.
 If I'm coding, I'm doing it in an IDE.
 If I run into a problem, I'll tab over to ChatGPT and resolve it.
-I think Canvas could engulf some of those use cases: adding comments, hitting "Fix Bug" instead of basically asking for that through a prompt, maybe asking for a code review from time to time.
+I think Canvas could engulf some of those use cases: adding comments, hitting "Fix Bugs" instead of basically asking for that through a prompt, maybe asking for a code review from time to time.
 But I'm unsure when I'd actually be editing *in* Canvas.
 And if I was, I'm unsure what I'd be making, especially without renderability, but even past that, I'd want to run the thing, or debug the thing, or access my data through the thing.

 Maybe the audience is different?
 Maybe it's great for things that don't need to be rendered or ran, like practicing Leetcode questions?
 I'm not sure.